 To finish up, gouache is an excellent option for those looking to create very stylized, more painterly artworks.
 It can also work great for lettering, visual journaling, and quick sketches.
 Artists who like bold color, outlines and expressive styles should definitely give this type of paint a try!

 Have you given both of these types of paint a try?
-Which type do you think enhances your artistic tastes and style most?
+Which type do you think enhances your artistic taste and style most?
 Is there any type of paint that you actually DISLIKE using?
+Answer the survey below and leave a comment in the comments section!

 Feel free to send me an